michaelbel/BottomSheet/README.md

 ## Wiki
 For all information check [BottomSheet Wiki][wiki-url].

-# Deprecated
+## Deprecated
 BottomSheet is deprecated.
 No more development will be taking place.
 Existing version will continue to function.
-Please, use [BottomSheetDialogFragment][bsdf-url] from Google  AppCompat instead.
+Please, use [BottomSheetDialogFragment][bsdf-url] from Google instead.
 Thanks!

 ## License